 Start by showing the camera to your pet, and dispense a treat.
 This shows them where the camera is and that it’s safe.
 Then, use the ringtones or two-way audio to call them to the device, and dispense a treat.

 Do this several times—then get a friend or family member to encourage your pet to respond to the camera while you’re out of the house or in another room.
-Like any learned behavior, it just takes practice (and lots of treats).
+Like any learned behaviour, it just takes practice (and lots of treats).